kenatiod/MUT/Understanding Machine Understanding.md

 ## Understanding Machine Understanding
 #### :Does AI Really Know What It Is Talking About?

 ![ Insert Fig. 0 -- Man contemplates an artificial brain in a jar](https://github.com/kenatiod/MUT/blob/main/Fig-0.png)

-**By Ken Clements with assistance from Claude 3 Opus** (copyright 2024 by Ken Clements, all rights reserved)
+**By Ken Clements with assistance from Claude 3 Opus** (copyright Ken Clements, all rights reserved)

 **This book is dedicated to Alan Turing, because, of course it is.**